Generational Influence on the Swingers Lifestyle

 Over time, generational shifts have shaped the lifestyle community.

-Older generations have gradually stepped back, while Generation X and Millenials currently make up a large portion of active participants.
-Looking ahead, younger Millenials and Gen Z are expected to continue to grow within the space.
+Older generations have gradually stepped back, while Generation X and Millenials currently make up a large part of the active community.
+Younger millenials and Gen Z will likely continue growing that presence moving forward.

 Trends will evolve, but one thing stays consistent: people want connection, shared experiences, and a little bit of excitment.
 (Okay, maybe more than a little.)